The Significance of Membership

 - Attend Disease Oriented Committees (DOCs) (if engaged in clinical research)

-- Utilize the Cancer Clinical Trials and Regulatory Affairs (CCTRA) office for all cancer clinical trials workflow and regulatory approvals
+- Utilize the Clinical Trials Office (CTO) for all cancer clinical trials workflow and regulatory approvals.

 Membership Benefits